Ford Falcon (EA): Development

-The result of a development program, the EA Falcon bore a passing resemblance to the European Ford Scorpio.
+The result of a development program, the EA Falcon bore a passing resemblance to the European Ford Scorpio with the US Ford Taurus also influential in the look of the EA car.
 However under the skin, it remained an entirely Australian design, and is credited as the first Falcon model to employ wind tunnel testing.
 Developed under the codename EA26 (E for the large size, A for Australia, 26 for the (usually in sequence) global project number), it would retain the traditional Falcon hallmarks of width and rear-wheel drive.
 This had proven to be a successful strategy during the preceding decade; as the 1979 oil crisis eased, the XE and XF model Falcons had become Australia's top-selling car, overtaking their key rival, the compact Holden Commodore.

 In addition, Ford's dominance of the taxi market in Australia meant that a car that could comfortably seat three along the back seat—and even the front, with a bench seat installed—was necessary.
 It also ensured that Ford could retain, at least until Holden released the new Statesman/Caprice in 1990, the market for official cars for governmental use.

 A centre high-mount stop light (CHMSL) was added late in Series I production as it was mandated by 1 July 1989.